az0mb13/hashnode/cl067vq6i0cz8venv9ymq9pgb.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1644735982896/4SoCpzKr3.png)

 Nothing interesting about it.
-It's just a normal Markdown parsed post format.
+It's just a normal markdown parsed post format.
-This made us wonder about the Markdown quirk that allows a user to insert images by specifying their paths:
+This made us wonder about the markdown feature that allows a user to insert images by specifying their paths:

 `![anotherimage.png](/images/blog.jpg)`